dits-family-cookbook/dits-family-cookbook.github.io/recipes/main-dishes/johns-chili.md

 1. Slowly add the beer to the pot, deglazing as you go
 1. Add all remaining ingredients except the chipotle/ancho peppers to the pot
 1. In a blender, blend 1 cup water with 1 or more chipotle peppers and some of the adobo sauce.
 Also blend the ancho pepper, if using.
 Add to pot.
-1. Simmer on low for 1 to 2 hours, stirring occasionally, let cool, and refrigerate overnight
+1. Simmer, covered, on low for 1 to 2 hours, stirring occasionally, let cool, and refrigerate overnight